aidtopia/hauntcontrol/serial_audio_players.md

 #### DFPlayer Mini

+##### Power

+You can power the DFPlayer Mini with a maximum of 5 volts DC.
+The datasheet says the typical supply is 4.2 V.  You can insert a diode between a 5-volt supply and the VCC of the DFPlayer Mini to drop the voltage to approximately 4.3 V, which may improve the lifespan and reliability of the device.

+Remember to tie the grounds between the DFPlayer Mini and the microcontroller.

+DFPlayer Mini actually runs at 3.3 V.  An onboard regulator adjusts the supply voltage as needed.

 ##### Level Shifting for Serial Communication

-The DFPlayer Mini can (and probably should) be powered using 5 volts DC.
-However, the serial lines use and expect only 3.3 volts.
+The DFPlayer Mini's serial lines use and expect only 3.3 volts.

+When using a 3.3-volt microcontroller, no special considerations are necessary.

-When using a 5-volt microcontroller, you must use level shifting between the microcontroller's TX pin to DFPlayer Mini's RX pin.
-Some hobbyists fake this with a 1 k&ohm; resistor that limits the current but doesn't actually change the level.
-A voltage divider can be used to bring the 5 V output from the microcontroller down to the 3.3 V level expected by the YX5300.
-The most principled solution is to use an actual level shifter, e.g., with an opto-isolator.
+When using a 5-volt microcontroller, however, you must use level shifting between the microcontroller's TX pin to DFPlayer Mini's RX pin.
+If you don't, the TX pin may provide more current than the RX pin is designed to handle, which could damage the device.
+Here are three ways to handle this:

+* Limit the current with a 1 k&ohm; resistor in series.
+Some of the datasheets endorse this approach.

+* Use a voltage divider to bring the 5-volt output from the microcontroller down to the 3.3-volt level.

+* Use an opto-isolator to relay the 5-volt signals at the 3.3-volt level.
+The hobby electronics suppliers have a variety of small modules called level shifters for doing exactly this.

 In the opposite direction, from the chip's TX to the microcontroller's RX, a direct connection is fine.
-The 3.3 V should be enough for the microcontroller to read it as a digital high, even if the controller is normally expecting 5 V.
+A typical 5-volt microcontroller uses a threshold of 3.0 V to determine whether a digital input is high.
+Since 3.3 V is higher than 3.0 V, the microcontroller shouldn't have a problem.

+##### DAC outputs

+The DFPlayer Mini provides access to the outputs of the DACs (digital-to-analog converters) for the left and right channels.

+The DAC signals are DC biased about 200 mV.

+For an audio file at maximum volume, the DAC signals range approximately from -600 mV to +600 mV (relative to the bias level).
+That's a peak-to-peak range of 1.2 V and an RMS voltage of 425 mV.
+These signals can power small earphones directly or be routed into an amplifier.

+When a file starts playing, the amplitude ramps up to the nominal value in about 50 ms.

+Do not send a DAC output directly to a GPIO pin.
+Most microcontrollers require inputs to be between 0 V and the chip's operating voltage (e.g. 5 V).
+The DAC outputs swing negative, which could damage the microcontroller.
+You could bias the signal to ensure it's always positive and also clip it to the allowed range to make it safe for interfacing to a GPIO pin.

-##### DAC versus SPK outputs
+##### SPK outputs

+There are two SPK outputs on the DFPlayer Mini.
+They to _not_ correspond to the left and right audio channels.
+The left and right channels are mixed down to a single channel which amplified by a low-power amplifier built into the module.
+The SPK+ and SPK- signals together comprise a balanced output.

+You can connect a small 8-ohm 3-watt speaker directly to the SPK pins.

+The SPK outputs range approximately from 0 V to 4 V.  When no sound it being played, they float at roughly the middle of their range.
+When sound is being played, the SPK- output is the inverse of the SPK+.

 ##### Optional USB Socket